Château des Allymes

 The Château des Allymes is a thirteenth-century castle which was rebuilt in the sixteenth century and restored in the nineteenth.
 It is located in the hamlet of Les Allymes, in the Ambérieu-en-Bugey commune in the Ain department of France, in the Rhône-Alpes region.

 The castle was built by the Dauphin of Viennois to protect the people from attacks that were ravaging the country.
 It is approached by the hamlet of Brey-de-Vent, and is the only example of a medieval fortress in Bugey.

-On the 20th of July 1960 the Château des Allymes was classed a monument historique.
+On 20 July 1960 the Château des Allymes was classed a monument historique.

 Location

 The location of the castle gives it an exceptional view of the plain of Bresse and the Dombes.
 The castle overlooks the plain of Ain from a height of some 800 m, and is to the south-west of Mount Luisandre.
 It commands a view of the Ambérieu-en-Bugey commune, to which it has belonged since 1984.